 AWARDEES WILL RECEIVE:

 - Covered travel, hotel expenses and registration to attend CEE’s 58th Annual Financial Literacy and Economic Education Conference in Los Angeles, California, October 4-5, 2019

-- Recognition on CEE website, digital assets, communications and in CEE’s EconEdLink November newsletter.
+- Recognition on the CEE website and in CEE’s EconEdLink November newsletter

 This award is open to current K-12 teachers from public, private or parochial schools.
 Past winning teachers are not eligible to apply.